 You only want the best for your senior family members.
 That’s why you decided to take care of them at home instead of putting them in an assisted living facility.
+But keeping elderly family members safe and independent in our own homes is not easy.
 If you are new to caregiving, here are three things you can do to take care of your senior family members.

 This is a contributed post.
 This post may also contain affiliate links.
 If you use these links to buy something we may earn a commission.
 Thanks for your support.